-My name is Tim Comport.
+Hi, I’m Tim.
 I’m a Programmer, Engineer, Robot Hobbyist, and an Armchair Astronaut.
-I live in Melbourne, Australia with my loving wife, two kids, and our Border Collie.
+I live in Melbourne, Australia with my amazing wife, two kids, and our Border Collie.

 Too Much Information